ray-project/deltacat/README.md

 <details>

-<summary><span style="font-size: 1.25em; font-weight: bold;">Zero-Copy Multimodal Processing</span></summary>
+<summary><span style="font-size: 1.25em; font-weight: bold;">Zero-Copy Multimodal URL Processing</span></summary>

-DeltaCAT can register and analyze existing multimodal datasets using DeltaCAT URLs with datastore type prefixes.
-This enables distributed processing of images, audio, text, and other file formats:
+DeltaCAT can register and process existing multimodal datasets from local or remote URLs.
+This enables zero-copy distributed processing of images, audio, text, and other file formats:

 ```python
 import deltacat as dc